Do you allow clients to make payments? I am worried about the bill.

 What is microchipping and do you provide it at your office?

 Microchipping is when a permanent ID chip is placed beneath the skin between your pets shoulder blades.
 It is much more reliable than just a collar and tag because there is no way to loose it.
 It is inserted using a large needle.
-Unfortunately, it is not a tracking devise.
+Unfortunately, it is not a tracking device.
 The pet has to be picked up and taken somewhere (vet, pet store, humane society) to be scanned.
 The scan will give a number that leads them back to the owner.

 We DO microchip here.
 We can do it anytime, but we highly recommend doing it while they are in for surgery because it will be painless.